dparksports/aruco-arkit-opencv/README.md

 Under low texture condition, the ARKit may not pick up low count of features.

-Under 50Hz light source, there seems flicker issue.
+Under 50Hz light source, it has the flickering cube issue.

 ## Comming Soon